eclipse-imagen/imagen/docs/guide/introduction/index.md

 The processing of images can be specified in device-independent coordinates, with the ultimate translation to pixels being specified as needed at run time.
-JAI\'s \"renderable\" mode treats all image sources as rendering-independent.
+ImageN\'s \"renderable\" mode treats all image sources as rendering-independent.
 You can set up a graph (or chain) of renderable operations without any concern for the source image resolution or size; ImageN takes care of the details of the operations.

-To make it possible to develop platform-independent applications, JAI makes no assumptions about output device resolution, color space, or color model.
+To make it possible to develop platform-independent applications, ImageN makes no assumptions about output device resolution, color space, or color model.
 Nor does the API assume a particular file format.
 Image files may be acquired and manipulated without the programmer having